low205/gradle-semantic-release-plugin/README.md

 #### Version infer

 When build runs:
-* Plugin will find your detect branch from TRAVIS_PULL_REQUEST_BRANCH or TRAVIS_BRANCH,
+* Plugin will find your branch from TRAVIS_PULL_REQUEST_BRANCH or TRAVIS_BRANCH environment properties
 * Then will try to find latest release from GitHub.
 * Then based on commit messages in changes will infer and set current project and subprojects version
 * If version had changes with major, minor or patch commit plugin will allow `semanticReleasePublish` task to run.